Aging in Place Remodeling Ideas for Now and the Future

 The Living in Place Institute promotes safe and adaptable building techniques for everyone—of all ages—who may live in the house and certifies professionals in those techniques.

-In speaking with pros who are involved with accessible design it is clear that the distinction between the two approaches is fairly narrow, which means there is a lot of overlap in design and construction approaches.
+Sweeten speaks with professionals involved with accessible design.
+It is clear that the difference between the two approaches is fairly narrow, which means there is a lot of overlap in design and construction approaches.
 Techniques and products that help an older person take care of themselves work fine for younger people, too.
 In fact, those techniques are just smart and universal design.

 Universal design general guidelines